 John Bellamy Foster and Intan Suwandi

-Alex Callinicos is Professor of European Studies at King’s College London and was editor of International Socialism 2009-20.
+Alex Callinicos is Emeritus Professor of European Studies at King’s College London and was editor of International Socialism from 2009 to 2020.
 His most recent books are Deciphering Capital (2014), Bonfire of Illusions (2010) and Imperialism and Global Political Economy (2009).

 Lucia Pradella is a Senior Lecturer in International Political Economy at King’s College London.
 Her publications include Globalization and the Critique of Political Economy: New Insights from Marx’s Writings (Routledge, 2015), L'attualità del capitale: Accumulazione e impoverimento nel capitalismo globale (2010) and Polarizing Development: Alternatives to Neoliberalism and the Crisis (co-edited, 2015).